 How to Insulate a Garage Wall

-For this step-by-step guide, we’re going to focus on installing fiberglass insulation as it’s the most common material used in homes and the easiest to install.
+For this step-by-step guide, we’ll focus on installing fiberglass insulation, as it’s the most common material used in homes and the easiest to install.

 1. Clear Walls

-• Remove any existing drywall and dispose of it.
-Depending on the size of your garage, you may need to rent a residential dumpster to dispose of the material.
+- Remove any existing drywall and dispose of it.
+Depending on the size of your garage, you may need to rent a residential dumpster.

-• Spray while holding the can upside down and only fill about 50 percent full to leave room for the foam to expand.
+- Spray while holding the can upside down, filling it only about 50 percent full to allow the foam to expand.

-• Let it sit for about 15 minutes until it’s not sticky anymore.
+- Let it sit for about 15 minutes until it’s no longer sticky.
 The spray should be cured in about 8 hours.

 3. Install Insulation